-Revenue was \$9.4 million for the three months ended June 30, 2021 and \$8.5 million for the three months ended June 30, 2020, which consists of the revenue recognized from the upfront fee we received under the Astellas Agreement.
+No revenue was recognized for the three months ended September 30, 2021 while \$11.2 million was recognized for the three months ended September 30, 2020, which consists of the revenue recognized from the upfront fee we received under the Astellas Agreement.
 In July 2019, we entered into the Astellas Agreement and received an upfront license fee payment of \$80.0 million.
-In accordance with ASC 606, we recognized the \$80.0 million as revenue using the input method through June 2021, when research and development services for the Phase 2a clinical study for FX-322 (FX-322-202) ended.
+In accordance with ASC 606, we recognized the \$80.0 million as revenue over the period that research and development services for the Phase 2a clinical study for FX-322 (FX-322-202) were being provided using the input method.
+These research and development services concluded in June 2021.